githubarj/githubarj/README.md

 - 👋 Hi, I’m @githubarj
 - 👀 I’m interested in blockchain
-- 🌱 I’m currently learning laravel and android studio
+- 🌱 I’m currently learning solidity and javascript
 - 💞️ I’m looking to collaborate on any new and innovative ideas
 - 📫 How to reach me richard.githuba@strathmore.edu